 Reasonable adjustments are the steps we can take to make sure that you are not put at a disadvantage because of a disability or additional need compared to students on the same course that do not have a disability or additional need.

-Student Inclusion Recommendations (or SIR) will be outlined in a document that details reasonable adjustments that will reduce barriers that you may face because of a disability, additional need or other barriers that affect your studies.
+A Student Inclusion Plan (SIP) outlines the reasonable adjustments and recommendations that will reduce barriers that you may face because of a disability, additional need or other barriers that affect your studies.

-These are examples – the adjustments included on your SIR will depend on your individual needs.
+These are examples – the adjustments included on your SIP will depend on your individual needs.

 How to apply for Student Inclusion Recommendations